redfoxofwealden/quenington-wildlife-park/README.md

 The first attempt to move the texts beside the image using css float did not work out: the texts ended up pack together at the top.
 So to correct this css flex had to be used instead.

 **Footer**
 The first attempt to fix the footer to the bottom of the screen using css flex was not successful.
 There was gap between the footer and bottom of the screen.
-This was fixed using css fixed position.
+This was corrected using css fixed position.

 ### Validator Testing